tinymce/tinymce-docs/developer-guide/configure.md

 ],
 ```

-A list of plugins that should be included on load.
+Set a css to use inside the editor window, should be a stripped down version of your website CSS, with things such as styles for headers (H1-H6), table layouts, margins, paddings around elements (images, paragraphs etc).

 ```js
 content_css: "css/content.css",
 ```

-Set a css to use inside the editor window, should be a stripped down version of your website CSS, with things such as styles for headers (H1-H6), table layouts, margins, paddings around elements (images, paragraphs etc).
+Select what buttons you might want in your toolbar, you can use comma or space as a seperator.

 ```js
 toolbar: "insertfile undo redo | styleselect | bold italic | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | link image | print preview media fullpage | forecolor backcolor emoticons",
 ```

-Select what buttons you might want in your toolbar, you can use comma or space as a seperator.
+Very powerful styles configuration, for example, "Bold text" simply makes a `<b>` tag, "Red Text" makes a span with a style coloring it RED.

+The "Table row" can only be applied to a table row `<tr>`.

 ```js
     style_formats: [